 Electric System: Cuyahoga Falls purchases all of its power through AMP.
-The City's Electric System operates two 138KV substations, which interconnect with FirstEnergy and provide Cuyahoga Falls with a peak capacity of 240MW.
-With 12 distribution substations and over 339 miles of overhead and underground distribution lines, this power is then distributed through over 3,780 transformers to more than 25,371 electric customers.
-39 Electric System employees work to maintain the distribution system and provide quick response to emergencies and power outages.
+The City's Electric System is fed by two First Energy 138KV substations and provide Cuyahoga Falls with a peak capacity of 240MW.
+With 12 distribution substations and over 346 miles of overhead and underground distribution and subtransmission lines, this power is then distributed through about 3,853 transformers to about 26,003 electric customers.
+46 Electric System employees work to maintain the distribution system and provide quick response to emergencies and power outages.